amenzhinsky/vsftpdmgr/README.md

 As well you may consider running the service under unprivileged user, but keep in mind that it won't be able to chown and chmod in some cases.

-There're two options to protect your system:
+There are two options to protect your system:

 1. Using systemd's options `ProtectSystem=`, `ProtectHome=`, etc.
 1. Grant the service the linux kernel capabilities (TODO: figure out them, most likely `CAP_CHOWN` and `CAP_FOWNER` should suffice).